ververica/sql-training/README.md

 In this training you will learn to:

+* run SQL queries on streams.
 * use Flink's SQL CLI client.
-* run window aggregation and window join queries on event streams.
+* perform window aggregations and window joins with SQL queries.
-* run queries on event streams that maintain a materialized view.
+* specify a continuous SQL query that maintain a dynamic result table.
 * write the result of streaming SQL queries to Kafka and ElasticSearch.

 Please find the [training instructions](https://github.com/dataArtisans/sql-training/wiki) in the Wiki of this repository.